pschaus/book_lepl1402/source/part1.rst

     public class Main {
         public static void main(String[] args) {
+            Weapon dagger;

-            Weapon dagger = new Weapon("Small dagger", 2);
+            weapon = new Weapon("Small dagger", 2);
             System.out.println("Price is " + dagger.getPrice());
             System.out.println("Simple damage is " + dagger.getSimpleDamage());
             System.out.println("Double damage is " + dagger.getDoubleDamage());
         }
     }

 **Before you continue, carefully study the above program and make sure that you understand what it does.
+Run it in IntelliJ.
 Things are about to get a little more complicated in the following!**

 In our game, there is also a special weapon type, the *Mighty Swords*.
 These swords always deal a damage of 1000, independently of their level.
 In Java, we can implement this new weapon type like this:

 .. code-block:: java

     class MightySword extends Weapon {
         MightySword(String name, int level) {
             super(name,level);
         }